cbay-au/cheat_sheets/sed.md

 TEXT CONVERSION AND SUBSTITUTION:

- # IN UNIX ENVIRONMENT: convert DOS newlines (CR/LF) to Unix format.
- sed 's/.$//'               # assumes that all lines end with CR/LF sed 's/^M$//'              # in bash/tcsh, press Ctrl-V then Ctrl-M sed 's/\x0D$//'            # works on ssed, gsed 3.02.80 or higher

- # IN UNIX ENVIRONMENT: convert Unix newlines (LF) to DOS format.
- sed "s/$/`echo -e \\\r`/"            # command line under ksh sed 's/$'"/`echo \\\r`/"             # command line under bash sed "s/$/`echo \\\r`/"               # command line under zsh sed 's/$/\r/'                        # gsed 3.02.80 or higher

- # IN DOS ENVIRONMENT: convert Unix newlines (LF) to DOS format.
- sed "s/$//"                          # method 1
- sed -n p                             # method 2

- # IN DOS ENVIRONMENT: convert DOS newlines (CR/LF) to Unix format.
- # Can only be done with UnxUtils sed, version 4.0.7 or higher.
-The
- # UnxUtils version can be identified by the custom "--text" switch
- # which appears when you use the "--help" switch.
-Otherwise, changing
- # DOS newlines to Unix newlines cannot be done with sed in a DOS
- # environment.
-Use "tr" instead.
- sed "s/\r//" infile >outfile         # UnxUtils sed v4.0.7 or higher tr -d \r <infile >outfile            # GNU tr version 1.22 or higher

  # delete leading whitespace (spaces, tabs) from front of each line
  # aligns all text flush left
  sed 's/^[ \t]*//'                    # see note on '\t' at end of file